Everything You Should See & Do at Adelaide Fringe Festival 2025

 Rouge

-If you’re after circus mixed with a little naughtiness, book Fringe Festival favourite Rouge for its final Fringe season.
+If you’re after circus mixed with a little naughtiness, book Fringe Festival favourite Rouge for its final season.
 After 8 spicy years, Rogue will bring one more epic series to Adelaide, in a raw, raucous and loose show – and that’s just the audience.

 The Rouge team of artists will mix it up each week, joined by past performers for a series of acts that are surprising, sexy and oh-so-outrageous.
 Adults only!